TheMannu/Devops-Tools-Installation-Configurations/EFS - NFS.md

 -  mount -s|grep efs                          -> mounted the EFS to efs folder
 -  sudo chmod 777 efs                      -> change permision for efs folder
 -  ll
+-  cd efs                                             -> list all file with permisions
+-  touch file {1..6}                             -> make 6 files with file1, file2 and so on